Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 SLT was a revolutionary technology for 1964 with the reliability improvements over other assembly techniques helping propel the IBM System/360 mainframe computer family to overwhelming success during the 1960s.

-IBM produced hundreds of millions of SLT modules in a highly-automated, specially-built plant in East Fishkill, NY.
+IBM produced millions of SLT modules in a highly-automated, specially-built plant in East Fishkill, NY.
 SLT research produced ball chip assembly, wafer bumping, trimmed thick film resistors, printed discrete functions, chip capacitors and one of the first volume uses of hybrid thick film technology.

 In the end, the Integrated Circuit would eventually win out over IBM's SLT technology and become the technology of choice for all future computers.